tisdadd/configured-dnd-context/readme.md

 - [.nvmrc](https://github.com/nvm-sh/nvm) - Specifies the node version for use with node version manager
 - ConfiguredDndContext.defaultValue.ts - default values for the ConfiguredDnd context
 - ConfiguredDndContext.js - The actual react context
+- disableSortingStrategy.ts - Used in conjunction with item data `dndSwapPositionsWhileMoving: true` on a `SortableContext` item to not use performant animations, but instead costly complete renders by moving items in the containers on the fly.
+[See this post for more on why you might do this](https://github.com/clauderic/dnd-kit/issues/44#issuecomment-757312037) for multi-sized items in a the same container.
+Also, [example in storybook](https://tisdadd.github.io/configured-dnd-context/?path=/story/useconfigureddnd--different-sized-elements).
 - index.ts - For easier import elsewhere
 - [jest.config.js](https://jestjs.io/docs/configuration) - The configuration file for jest.
 - jest.setup.js - Runs as part of the jest config.